jonasholbech/foofest/APP-REQUIREMENTS.md

 The following are the minimal requirements for the festival app.

-You are free to add other features to help the guests explore the music, like browsing by genre, searching etc
+You are free to add other features to help the guests explore the music, like browsing by genre, searching, adding to favourites etc

 ### Requirements